 During the year ended 31 December 2021, the Company has entered into agreements with related parties for the sale of inventories.
-The total contract revenue that is presented as contract liabilities in Note 8 amounts to €1.852.239.
+The total amounts paid are €1.556.549 and are included as part of the contract liabilities in Note 8 of the financial statements.